History of the WWII Collections

 WWII Pacific Theater Document Archive

 The Center serves as the sole repository in North America for over one million microfilmed pages of records of WWII era trials of Japanese war criminals.
 These national-level trials of Japanese were held by several different countries, including the U.S., China, Britain and Australia; and in many different locations, including Japan, Singapore, the Philippines, and China.
 The Center also houses records of U.S. Navy Trials and Australian Trials.
 Information on these records is not online at this time, but the microfilm reels are available for research use.
-The Center recently transferred the physical microfilm reels to the Stanford University Libraries, which will make the materials available to researchers in the microfilm reading room at Green Library.
+In 2018, the Center transferred the physical microfilm reels to our partners at the Stanford University Libraries, to make the materials available to researchers in the microfilm reading room at Green Library.
 Since the Center's founding, researchers and students have collaborated to develop navigation guides, case listings, trial synopses, and detailed analyses of key cases to make the documents from these microfilm reels more widely accessible to the public.